-Compared to our other best Bitcoin cash wallet contender – the Trezor Model T – the Nano X is a much cheaper device, coming in at $119.
-That said, it doesn’t feature a fancy RGB touchscreen like the Trezor, and costs double the price of Ledger’s base Nano S model.
-To be fair, it also comes with a better screen, longer battery life, and a larger storage capacity.
+Compared to our other best Bitcoin cash wallet contender - the Trezor Model T - the Nano X is a much cheaper device, coming in at $119.
+That said, it doesn’t feature a fancy RGB touchscreen like the Trezor and costs double the price of Ledger’s base Nano S model.
+To be fair, it also comes with a better screen, longer battery life, and a larger storage capacity compared to it.

 Ledger’s Nano X may not be a perfect device, but it is one of the best BTC wallets around nonetheless.
 It represents the perfect hardware wallet for crypto enthusiasts who love the added versatility of a Bluetooth connection.
 With premium security and privacy features for a price that will not break the bank, our only real complaint is the clunkiness of the user interface, which is much more intuitive on devices such as Trezor Model T.

 First things first: while it’s beautifully designed, there’s no escaping the fact that KeepKey is a biggun.
-Measuring at 38 x 93.5 x 12.2 mm, it easily dwarfs most competitors, making it somewhat impractical for carrying around in your pocket.
-The beautiful 256×64 px OLED screen, anodized aluminum casing and polycarbonate front do make it feel smaller than it really is, though, and if design was the only consideration we had we’d definitely pick KeepKey as our top cryptocurrency wallet of choice.
+Measuring at 0.23 x 0.11 x 0.06 inches, it easily dwarfs most competitors, making it somewhat impractical for carrying around in your pocket.
+The beautiful 256x64 px OLED screen, anodized aluminum casing, and polycarbonate front make it feel smaller than it really is, though, and if design and aesthetics were the only considerations we had, we’d definitely pick KeepKey as our top cryptocurrency wallet of choice.

 The device comes with a woven nylon USB cable and a recovery sentence backup card for writing down your recovery seed, along with a beautiful leather case for storing that card later.
 There’s also a KeepKey seal, which ensures that you are the first person to open the packaging.
 Installation is pretty straightforward, although you’ll need to download the KeepKey client from the Chrome Web store, as Firefox is currently not supported.